ParkerGames/ParkerGames.github.io/README.md

 <!--   This HTML script is built   -->
 <!--      by Garrett Parker        -->
 <html>
-This is a github repository that is dedicated to the ParkerGames projects and gitpage.<br>
+<p>This is a github repository that is dedicated to the ParkerGames projects and gitpage.<br>
 The Gitpage is used to showcase and present our games.<br>
-More info is on the gitpage at <a href="https://parkergames.github.io">parkergames.github.io</a>
+  More info is on the gitpage at <a href="https://parkergames.github.io">parkergames.github.io</a></p>
 </html>